 Having been forged in the midst of the foreclosure crisis which laid bare the enormous disadvantages faced by litigants when attempting to navigate our court systems without attorneys, Ice Legal is acutely aware of this profound societal problem.
 Ice Legal, therefore, is initiating its own Access to Justice Project with goals similar to those of the Access to Justice Commission.

 Stay tuned to these pages for updates on the measures taken by Ice Legal to assist the public in cutting through Byzantine rules of procedure and evidence and utilizing the public institution of the courts without a cost-prohibitive intermediary.
 See, article by the late Stephen Elias, former Nolo author, and president of the National Bankruptcy Law Project.

 LegalYou provides many legal forms free of charge on www.legalyou.com.
-Many of these forms are available for free from the Florida Supreme Court or here--the same forms that the Palm Beach County Clerk of the Courts will charge you for.
+Many of these forms are available for free from the Florida Supreme Court.

 Many people don't realize that the judges in Florida are public servants who serve at the will of the electorate.
 If consumers are unhappy with the performance, temperament or unfairness of their judges, they should simply vote them out of office.
 Additionally, the imposition of term limits is the long-standing and proven method of preventing the formation of an elite governing class and keep government power in the hands of the people.
 We often forget that the judiciary is a government office susceptible to the same abuses.
 For that reason, LegalYou recommends that electors regularly vote out incumbents and vote for judicial term limits.
 For more information regarding LegalYou positions, visit www.lawtender.com.